meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 ### User Termination
 - You may delete your account and stop using the service at any time
-- Account deletion will permanently remove your email from our database within 30 days
+- Account deletion will permanently remove your data from our database within 30 days
 - You can uninstall the app from your device using standard procedures
 - Uninstalling the app will permanently delete all locally stored data
-- Some email data may be retained for legal or safety purposes as described in our Privacy Policy
+- Some data may be retained for legal or safety purposes as described in our Privacy Policy

 ### Service Termination by Us
 - We may suspend or terminate accounts for violations of these Terms